ryanmcdermott/code-review-tips/README.md

 ### New code should be tested

 All new code should include a test, whether it fixes a bug, or is a new feature.
-If it's a bug fix it should have a test proving that the bug is fixed.
+If it's a bug fix, it should have a test proving that the bug is fixed.
 And if it's a new feature, then every component should be unit tested and there should be an integration test ensuring that the feature works with the rest of the system.